lifecareimaging/cordova-plugin-media-capture/README.md

 value is specified, it defaults to one (1), and the capture operation terminates after the user records a single video clip.

+The captured video is shareable between other apps unless `CaptureVideoOptions.shared` is set to boolean false.
+If no `shared` option is specified it defaults to true and captured videos are shareable among applications (Photos etc.)

 When the capture operation finishes, it the `CaptureCB` callback executes with an array of `MediaFile` objects describing each captured video clip file.
 If the user terminates the operation before